tnehil/bgg-to-airtable-connector/README.md

 ## Github Actions

 A github actions workflow runs the code once a day.
+TODO: Have the action commit something so the workflow won't expire.